danielabar/meblog/src/markdown/rails-dependent-destroy.md

 * What about all the other association types - maybe too much for one blog post - do a multi part?
 * Add aside: passing `-h` or `--help` to any generator command, eg: `bin/rails generate model -h` provides a complete guide to that generator.
 For example, wondering what are the valid data types for model attributes
 * Link to companion project: https://github.com/danielabar/learn-associations
-* Summarize all the results like when you want to use each? (maybe too complicated because it depends on requirements...)
+* Summarize all the results like when you want to use each? (maybe too complicated because it depends on business and legal requirements...)
 * Conclusion para
 * Title
 * Description